appstronomy/objective-c-style-guide/README.md

 }
 ```

-* Don't leave any vertical space between a `#pragma mark -` that produces a separator line (has the '-' in it) and a `#pragma mark` below it, which does not.
+* Don't leave any vertical space between a `#pragma mark -` that produces a separator line (has the '-' in it) and a `#pragma mark` right below it, which does not.

 **For example:**
 ```objc